sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

   Detailed results of the logistic regressions are available in the Appendix."
 %}

-The findings indicate that LM performance is negatively affected by both the number of digits and the number of carry operations in the sum.
+The regression results indicate that LM performance is negatively affected by both the number of digits and the number of carry operations in the sum.
-I.e. as the numbers get larger and the number of carry operations increases, accuracy declines.
+In other words, as the numbers get larger and the number of carry operations increases, accuracy declines.
 This suggests that LMs make errors similar to those made by humans, such as forgetting carry operations.
 Detailed regression results can be found in the Appendix.